rathmerdominik/sh00p/README.md

 ```
 Creates a customer

-Now can create a cart for the customer by issuing a POST request to `http://localhost:8000/api/v1/customers/1/carts`
+Now we can create a cart for the customer by issuing a POST request to `http://localhost:8000/api/v1/customers/1/carts`
 ```json
 {
   "name": "Test cart for all my super fancy tech stuff plus a typo here hehe"